ctrliq/beskar/internal/plugins/ostree/pkg/libostree/README.md

 places and `C.free()` in others.
 A good rule of thumb is that if you see a `g_` prefix you are dealing with a reference counted object and should not call `C.free()`.
 See [glib](https://docs.gtk.org/glib/index.html) for more information.
 See [gobject](https://docs.gtk.org/gobject/index.html) for more information.

+### Testdata
+The testdata directory contains a simple ostree repo that can be used for testing.
+It was created using the generate-testdata.sh script. testdata has been committed to this git repo so that it remains static.
+If you need to regenerate the testdata you can, however, keep in mind that newer versions of ostree may produce different results and may cause tests to fail.
+The version of ostree used to generate the testdata is 2023.7.